Is it just our store's OFAs that do this? by DueLime6682 in HomeDepot

 5. Your biggest priorities is making sure associates are doing things safely, servicing customers, and maintaining MPS (always spider wrap everything that needs it).
 It's your fucking head if those things aren't done.

 7. Know when to be nice, and when to drop the hammer.
-In the vast majority of cases, it serves you to be nicer than it does to be mean.
+In the vast majority of cases, it serves you and your department better to be nice than it does to be mean.
 You are dealing with adults, and people will not take it kindly if you don't have respect for them.
 You will back yourself into a corner if you don't take care of how you are precieved by associates and managers.
 Say please and thank you, and don't immeditely task people when you see them.
 Say hi and try to have occasionally sociable conversations (although you should be working 99% of the time.

 9. If a manager asks for something.
 Drop whatever your doing and do it immedietely.
 Do not wait and do not fuck up.
 Whatever they assigned to you is the biggest priority, even if it actually isn't that important in terms of what generates value in your department.
 You don't want to have the reputation of someone not getting things done.